HSBC warns of restructuring pain ahead as outlook darkens

 One of Quinn’s biggest headaches is HSBC’s U.S. retail banking business, which has struggled for years against much bigger domestic rivals and where it booked a loss of $189 million in the first nine months of the year.

-Some analysts have said the bank could look to shutter the business entirely, but Quinn dismissed the notion.
+Some analysts have said the bank could look to shut down the business, but Quinn dismissed the notion.

-“You should not read into anything I’ve said that we are looking to exit the retail bank in the U.S.,” he said on Monday.
+“You should not read into anything I’ve said that we are looking to exit the retail bank in the U.S.,” he said on Monday, without ruling out scaling it back.

-A veteran of the bank since 1987, Quinn, 57, has made no secret that he is keen to secure the permanent appointment of CEO from Chairman Mark Tucker, who said in August the search to replace the ousted John Flint would take six to 12 months.
+HSBC’s investment bank is another sore spot, with profits down 22% in the first nine months of the year.

-Quinn said the bank, which generates the bulk of its revenue and profit in Asia, would rebalance capital away from low-return businesses and adjust its cost base.
+Its trading businesses in particular had a tougher third quarter than U.S. peers, with revenue down 22% in fixed income, currencies and commodities, and down 26% in equities.

-HSBC will also look to cut costs by simplifying its notoriously complicated management structure and internal reporting lines.
+Quinn said the bank, which generates the bulk of its revenue and profit in Asia, would shift capital away from low-return businesses and further cut costs by simplifying HSBC’s notoriously complicated management structure.

 “There is scope throughout the bank to clarify and simplify roles, and to reduce duplication,” Quinn told Reuters.